Flu shots on campus

 The flu virus can live up to 48 hours on objects.
 Everyone is at risk.
 Protect yourself.
 Get the flu shot!

 It’s that time of year again!
-The University Health Service and Rady Faculty of Health Sciences are offering flu shots to any staff, student or member of the general public.
-Flu shots are free for anyone with a provincial health card.
+The University Health Service and Rady Faculty of Health Sciences is offering flu shots to any staff, student or member of the general public.
+Flu shots are free for anyone with a Manitoba health card or International students registered with suitable health insurance.

 Why should I get the flu vaccine?